You think you’re doing right by the environment with hard drive recycling, but reducing your carbon footprint can put your clients at risk.

 You can request the information from your data disposal company immediately after the service.

-PROSHRED Protects Company Information
+Proshred Protects Company Information

 If you want sensitive data destroyed the right way, only rely on the pros.
 Clients recognize PROSRHED San Francisco as experts in document and hard drive shredding.
 With over 30 years in the business, people know they can trust us to do the job right.

-PROSHRED will securely destroy your company’s confidential information and give you a certificate of destruction.
+Proshred will securely destroy your company’s confidential information and give you a certificate of destruction.
 With our onsite or offsite services, you can be at peace knowing you’ve protected clients, employees, and your company.